Frederick-S/markote/README.md

 * Quoting text

 ## Known issues
-* Background color of code highlight will be removed in output html
+* Background color of highlight.js are removed
+* Images are displayed as block level element